JMDKC/personal-site-hugo/content/writing/2025-09-11---baynards-bunker.md

 In the first few years of its existence, Baynard House served another function.
 The Post Office Telecommunications Museum was hosted by Baynard House and was open between 1982 and 1997, after which I assume the general public have never been admitted to the building.

-It wasn’t the first choice.
+The museum had been without a home for 11 years before that, and the correspondence around its establishment is riddled with concerns about money - and security.

 A [letter from EW Weaver to FE Jones](http://www.digitalarchives.bt.com/Calmview/TreeBrowse.aspx?src=CalmView.Catalog&field=RefNo&key=BTA%2f3+BT1%2f2+CEN%2fCEN2%2f13%2f523) (director of operational planning) from 1967, pointed out that the exhibition “currently at Fleet” (an office in Shoe Lane, City of London) will be closed and not continued in premises elsewhere.
 The collection - put together years earlier as part of the Telegraph Centenary celebrations - was due to move out of Fleet in 1973, so they needed to plan the move.
 With only 400 people per week visiting the exhibit, there wasn’t a sense of urgency around the move.

 The Post Office executives [actively searched for another location over the following years](https://www.digitalarchives.bt.com/CalmView/Record.aspx?src=CalmView.Catalog&id=BTA%2f3+BT1%2f2+CEN%2fCEN2%2f13%2f523&pos=1).
 (Professor) JHH Merriman, a Board member for technology and Senior Director for Development, wrote in a memo in January 1968 that the recently-constructed [Post Office Tower](https://londonist.com/london/history/a-brief-history-of-the-bt-tower) might serve that purpose: